Wedding Cake House (Providence, Rhode Island)

-The Wedding Cake House (formally known as the Kendrick-Prentice-Tirocchi house), is a three-story historic house located at 514 Broadway Street in the Broadway-Armory Historic District of Providence, Rhode Island.
+The Wedding Cake House (formally known as the Kendrick-Prentice-Tirocchi house) is a three-story historic house located at 514 Broadway Street in the Broadway-Armory Historic District of Providence, Rhode Island, United States.
 Built in 1867 and occupied continuously until 1989, its contents were the subject of a 2001 exhibit at the Rhode Island School of Design Museum.
 It has had a variety of restoration work conducted since 2011.

 Built in the Victorian Italianate style, it has been called Providence's ‘consummate gingerbread house’.

 Architecture

 Built by Broadway architect Perez Mason in 1867, it has been described by George P. Landow as a work of Carpenter Gothic, with “more carpenter than Gothic.”
 The rectilinear exterior of the house obscures its complex inner floor plan.
 Mason added a great deal of embellishment that distracts from the Second Empire elements of the roof, which is a low flaring mansard style with large brackets.

 The ornate two-story tower has an unfinished room at the top that provides a wide view of the city; it is finished at its peak with a pagoda cupola.
 The main block of the house is interrupted by oversized “sunbonnet” or “sunburst” gables and a recessed two-story loggia.
 Landow goes on to describe the house as "a statement of idiosyncratic Rhode Island vernacular.”
 It also has an unfinished attic.

 Several other houses along the street resemble the Wedding Cake house, including the Thomas Pierce House, also built 1867; the J. W. Windsor house at 106 Courtland (previously at 124 Broadway), built 1850; and the John W. Potter House at 446 Broadway, built 1882.
 However, 514 Broadway is the most striking example of the ‘flamboyant and pretentious’ Italianate homes that allowed Providence's nouveau-riche population to emulate the old-money mansions of Newport.